jrlanglois/jrl_env/configs/README.md

   - No `repositories.json` → Repository cloning step skipped
   - No `cursorSettings.json` → Cursor configuration step skipped
 - **Missing optional configs**: Setup continues normally (e.g., `linuxCommon.json` is only needed if `useLinuxCommon: true` in platform config)
+- **Android config**: `android.json` is used if Android Studio is detected or listed in platform config.
+If Android Studio is not found and not in config, user will be prompted to configure Android SDK

 ### Validation and Error Handling